-Contact Janet Petras at jpetras@tenniscanada.com for overall program or selection matters.
+Contact Janet Petras at jpetras@tenniscanada.com.
 If you are unable to find a solution, then....

-3. Contact Senior High Performance Development Staff
+3. Contact Senior High Performance Staff

 Should individuals choose to communicate outside of the channels listed above or in ways that are disrespectful or damaging to others or the sport, it will be considered a Group Two Infraction and penalized as per the Discipline Policies as follows: